angular/components/src/cdk/scrolling/scrolling.md

 </cdk-virtual-scroll-viewport>
 ```

-The fixed size strategy also supports setting a couple buffer parameters that determine how much
+The fixed size strategy also supports setting a couple of buffer parameters that determine how much
 extra content is rendered beyond what is visible in the viewport.
 The first of these parameters is
 `minBufferPx`.
 The `minBufferPx` is the minimum amount of content buffer (in pixels) that the
 viewport must render.
 If the viewport ever detects that there is less buffered content it will